 Children orphaned and abandoned due to civil war, extreme poverty, natural disaster and pandemics are the world’s most vulnerable citizens.

-For over 65 years SOS Children’s Villages has been working around the globe to give these children a family, a community and a promise of a brighter future.
+For 50 years SOS Children’s Villages UK has been working around the globe to give these children a family, a community and a promise of a brighter future.

 Together with our supporters, we are helping the world’s most susceptible children and families to provide a higher quality of life, to prevent family breakdown and to ensure that every child’s right to a family, protection, education and healthcare are fulfilled.